Juneau Projects – Shoreline, Skyline, Treetop Messenger

 August 2020 – 2021

-Invisible Dust, in collaboration with Humber Museums Partnership, has commissioned Juneau Projects to develop ‘Shoreline, Skyline, Treetop Messenger’ a work inspired by North Lincolnshire Museum’s natural history collection, focussing specifically on its collection of mounted bird specimens as part of our ongoing Surroundings programme.
+Invisible Dust, in collaboration with Humber Museums Partnership commissioned Juneau Projects to develop ‘Shoreline, Skyline, Treetop Messenger’ – a work inspired by North Lincolnshire Museum’s natural history collection, focussing specifically on its collection of mounted bird specimens- as part of the ‘Surroundings’ project.

 Common Ground: Young Curators Programme